DanMixerBR/Windows-Scripts-MixerPack/README.md

 Scripts for any environment:

 - "Clear cache.bat" clears the TEMP folder and restarts Windows Explorer.
-It can fix frozen taskbar and system slowness;
+It can fix many issues like frozen taskbar and system slowness;
 - "Driver Installer.bat" and "Driver Uninstaller.bat" install and uninstall system drivers;
 - "Fix Keyboard.bat" enables the CTF Loader and fixes keyboard freezing when typing;
 - "Fix Microsoft Outlook.bat" restores Outlook to its factory settings.
 Can fix startup issues and crashes when loading new messages;